Alfred D'Orsay Tennyson Dickens: Australia

 Dickens settled in Australia quickly, becoming manager of Corona station on the border of New South Wales and South Australia.
 He remained in Australia for 45 years.
 Charles Dickens having died in 1870, Alfred purchased Wangagong station, near Forbes with his share of his father's estate.
 In 1874 he moved to Hamilton, Victoria, to take up a position as a station agent.

-Dickens married Augusta Jessie Devlin (1849–1878), known as 'The Belle of Melbourne", in a fashionable wedding in Toorak, Victoria, and with whom he had two daughters, Kathleen Mary (1874 – 1951) and Violet Georgina (1875 – 1952).
+Dickens married Augusta Jessie Devlin (1849–1878), known as 'The Belle of Melbourne", in a fashionable wedding in Toorak, Victoria, with whom he had two daughters, Kathleen Mary (1874 – 1951) and Violet Georgina (1875 – 1952).
 Jessie Dickens died from her injuries on 14 December 1878 after having been thrown out of her carriage when a pony bolted.
 Alfred Dickens then moved to Melbourne, where he was persuaded by his younger brother Edward Dickens to start up their own stock and station agency, 'EBL Dickens and Partners'.